 top of page

 “Supporting and growing the sport of Eventing starts with our Juniors.
-We are working with the OEA to deliver a fair, performance-based program that acknowledges and encourages high performance across levels at our EC-sanctioned Ontario Horse Trials.
+We are working with the OEA and EC to deliver a fair, performance-based program that acknowledges and encourages high performance across levels at our EC-sanctioned Ontario Horse Trials.
 Zara’s legacy of excellence in everything she did was the inspiration.
-We hope everyone has a great show season!” – Sabrina Haque (Zara’s mom)
+We hope everyone has a great show season!”

 The Program recognizes Juniors who achieve outstanding results as reflected in their final scores.
 The Junior with the lowest score at each Horse Trial will be eligible to receive a white, embroidered, Ogilvy Jump Profile saddle pad provided by the Zara Buren Memorial Foundation.

-Recipients will be announced on the OEA’s social media on the Tuesday following each Horse Trial.
+To encourage and reward as many excellent performances by Juniors as possible, there is a limit of one saddle pad per rider during the season.
 Where a Junior earns the lowest score more than once, their performance will be warmly acknowledged alongside the performance of the rider with the next-most-excellent score, who will receive the saddle pad.
+Recipients will be announced on the OEA’s social media on the Tuesday following each EC-sanctioned Horse Trial.

 Eligibility